What Is a Life Insurance Beneficiary & Some of the Pitfalls of Selecting One

-It’s interesting, there’s a lot of promotion of quick and easy processes on the internet.
-Simply log in to a site and plug in your deets and you’ll find the best possible policy at the cheapest rates.
+It’s interesting, there’s a lot of promotion of quick and easy solutions on the internet.
+Simply log in to a site and plug-in your deets to find the best possible policy at the cheapest rates.

 …but that’s not all.
-Having a life insurance adviser that cares about your circumstances AFTER the sale is as important as finding a good one to start with.
+Having a life insurance advisor that cares about your circumstances AFTER the sale is as important as finding a good one to start with.